0 item(s) | View Cart

 Remove the anchor and rode from the anchor locker.

-Remove the dodger and bimini as needed.
+Remove the dodger and bimini canvas and any frame structure as needed.

-Winterize Engine with engine compatible antifreeze:
+Winterize Engine with engine-compatible antifreeze:

 • Attach a clear hose to the engine fitting